Fischer-L/FirefoxTech/README.md

 ## How does notification popup for permission request show
-1. DesktopNotificationRequest::Run [1] or nsDOMWindowUtils::AskPermission [2] would call nsContentPermissionUtils::AskPermission to start request
+1. DesktopNotificationRequest::Run [1] or nsDOMWindowUtils::AskPermission [2] would call nsContentPermissionUtils::AskPermission to start request.

   ```cpp
   return nsContentPermissionUtils::AskPermission(aRequest, window->GetCurrentInnerWindow());
   ```